btbroot/ocds-ru/README.md

 "type_region_startdate_enddate_egressdatetime_dailyrunningnumber.xml.zip",
 where egress date-time is yyyymmddhhmiss.

-Presumable, any date-time data is missing the MSK time zone.
+Presumaby, any date-time data is missing the MSK time zone.

 The automatic egress happens daily at 00:15 MSK and monthly on the first Saturday at 06:00 MSK.